 Behavioral health needs shall be assessed, and services provided in collaboration with the member, the member's family and all others involved in the member's care, including other agencies or systems.
+Refer to AMPM Policy 541.
 Services shall be accessible and provided by competent individuals who are adequately trained and supervised.
-The strengths and needs of the member and their family shall determine the types and intensity of services.
-Services shall be provided in a manner that respects the member and family's cultural heritage and appropriately utilizes informal supports in the member's community.
+The strengths and needs of the members and their family shall determine the types and intensity of services.
+Services shall be provided in a manner that respects the member and family's cultural heritage and appropriately utilizes informal support in the member's community.